campos20/campos20/README.md

 * Another React project, at least this is not cubing related.
 It [generates random choices ](https://github.com/campos20/mega-sena-gerador)for large Brazilian lottery attempts.

 # Teaching
-I teach Mathematics and IT related chairs.
-Usually, I teach Calculus, Geometry, Statistics and Physics.
+I used teach Mathematics and IT related chairs.
+Usually, I Calculus, Geometry, Statistics and Physics.
 Also, some Java, web technologies and basic programming lectures.